Seongwon-Park/Machine-Learning_TermProject/README.md

 ## Part 2 : Selecting a country to invest in renewable energy facilities using clustering

-* Selected as a country for investment in renewable energy facilities using K-Means, DBSCAN, and EM algorithms.
+* Selected as a country for investment in renewable energy facilities using K-Means, DBSCAN, and EM algorithms with HDI.

 ## Team members
 * Park Seong Won, Choi Jun Heon, Kim Ji Hyeon